 By Mark Maciolek*

-*Mark Maciolek is an intern at The New Zealand Initiative.
-Mark is from Perth and is completing his internship through Mannkal Economic Education Foundation.
-This is the weekly column the NZ Initiative writes for interest.co.nz.
+* Mark Maciolek is an intern at public policy think tank, The New Zealand Initiative.
+Mark is from Perth and is undertaking his internship through the Mannkal Economic Education Foundation.
+The NZ Initiative provides a weekly column for interest.co.nz.
 This is the first one for 2015.